focus-editor/focus/LOG.md

 # TODO
-- Jump by words on ctrl+left/right
-- Jump to next empty line on ctrl+up/down
-- Revert to ctrl+alt+left/right for pane change
+- Expand pane on ctrl+shift+L

+- Move viewport in a constant smooth fashion (on ctrl+up/down)

 - Select whole words when creating new cursors (unless selected manually)
 - Highlight occurrences of selection (same rules as above)